 The Challenge of the Yukon series shared, at its start, the same announcer as The Lone Ranger, Fred Foy.
 But he was replaced early in The Challenge of the Yukon series because his voice was thought too familiar and too identified with The Lone Ranger.

 The Lone Ranger and The Green Hornet shared family connections.

 Recall The Lone Ranger origin story . . .
 Captain Dan Reid, his younger brother, John, and other Texas Rangers, were ambushed at Bryant Gap by the Butch Cavendish Gang.
 Dan and John, when not on duty with the Rangers, shared a secret and very rich silver mine.
 Mortally wounded in the ambush, Dan Reid made his brother John promise that if he survived he would work the silver mine and share its riches with Dan's wife and young son, Dan, Junior.
 John Reid was gravely injured but survived with the help of Tonto, began his career as The Lone Ranger, and cared for his nephew Dan, as he promised.
 Dan’s son, Breitt Reid, became The Green Hornet.

 Siegel, Robert.
 The Lone Ranger: Justice from Outside the Law.
 "All Things Considered."
 National Public Radio, 14 Jan.
 2008.

 The first episode of a new "In Character" series offered by NPR.
 Celebrates The Lone Ranger's 75th Anniversary.

 Lone-Green-Challenge web poster by Holly Slocum, Holly Slocum Design (240 x 356)

-Lone-Green-Challenge cover poster by Holly Slocum, Holly Slocum Design (820 x 356)
+Lone-Green-Challenge landscape poster by Holly Slocum, Holly Slocum Design (820 x 356)